-If you're having difficulty determining the sex of a new kitten or trying to sort out a litter, it's no surprise.
+If you're having difficulty determining how to tell the sex of a kitten or trying to sort out a litter, it's no surprise.
 Many people have difficulty telling male kittens from females since there is so much fur obscuring the view.
 However, sexing kittens is actually easier than you may think once you know exactly what to look for.

 Every kitten has an anal opening and a genital opening, and the distance between the two is your best clue to the sex of any kitten.